simrenbasra/simys-blog/_posts/2025-02-19-email_genie_part2.md

 Before I go into to more detail, here are a few key terms commonly used in Natural Language Processing (NLP):

 - **Document:** Refers to any piece of text that we are analysing.
-This could be a single sentence, an email, or even a blog post.
+This could be a single sentence or an email.

 - **Corpus:** A collection of multiple documents.

-- **Token:**  A single unit of a document that has meaning, usually this is a word, but it can also represent a group of words or numbers.
+- **Token:**  A single unit of a document that has meaning, usually this is a word, but it can also represent a group of words.

-Now that we have a basic understanding of these terms, let’s take a look at transforming text using Bag of Words (BoW) model!
+Now that we have a basic understanding of these terms, let’s take a look at transforming text using the Bag of Words (BoW) model!

 Consider the following sentences: